awa03/awa03/README.md

 ### Hi there 👋

 I am an aspiring software developer at Florida State University.
 I am currently pursuing a Computer Science degree, as well as a minor in philosophy of Science.
-I am currently a Junior and anticipate my graduation to be in the spring of 2025.
+I am currently a Junior and anticipate my graduation to be in the summer of 2025.
 ****

  ## 🔗 Links